 Review of documents, i.e., staff and students records

-Observations, e.g. lecture room teaching, laboratory work, counselling, etc.
+Observations, e.g. lecture room teaching, laboratory work, counseling, etc.

 Interviews with staff, students, senior management, etc

 On site visits to the academic and support units at an agreed time and duration to examine the quality, reliability and validity of the self-study data through review of documents, observation and interviews with staff and students.